-Principle Reporting Principle 1 - Include rehabilitation planning in mine planning Planning for rehabilitation should be integrated into the mine planning process and should include allocating adequate and dedicated resources to achieve the planned rehabilitation outcomes.
-The Bengalla Mining Company Pty Ltd (BMC) Technical Services Department develop an annual Rehabilitation Project Execution Plan (Plan).
+Principle Reporting Principle 1 - Include rehabilitation planning in mine planning Narrative - how has this been done in the last period Planning for rehabilitation should be integrated into the mine planning process and should include allocating adequate and dedicated resources to achieve the planned rehabilitation outcomes.
+The Bengalla Mining Company Pty Ltd Technical Services Department develop an annual Rehabilitation Project Execution Plan (Plan).
 The Plan included details such as: scope of the work and services, considerations for project execution, the approach, roles and responsibilities, schedules, equipment, and safety and environment risk.
-Principle 2 - Undertake progressive rehabilitation Companies should undertake rehabilitation progressively, with the objective of ensuring that rehabilitation is as close as possible to active mining.
-The 2017 Plan identified that the 2017 rehabilitation area would comprise Strips 24 and 25, adjacent to the open cut pit.
-Principle 3 - Minimise time that disturbed areas are left without vegetation Companies should actively seek to minimise the time that land is left without cover during mining.
-This should include: Taking steps to ensure that rehabilitation is commenced within 12 months of land becoming available for rehabilitation Utilising methods of temporary rehabilitation , such as aerial seeding of over burden and other disturbed areas where permanent rehabilitation has not commenced.
-At the commencement of 2017, approximately 14 ha of final landform was available for rehabilitation.
-In February 2017 the 14 ha was sown with a woody species mix.
-Dumping and shaping of a further 8 ha was completed throughout 2017.
-In December 2017, an interim cover crop of Millet was spread to stabilise the landform and minimise the potential dust emissions.
-When the conditions are suitable for the woody species, the cover crops will be cultivated into growth media and the woody species mix will be sown.
-Principle 4 - Prioritise areas of rehabilitation and temporary cover to reduce impacts Companies should prioritise rehabilitation and temporary cover in those areas where leaving land exposed will have the most impact.
-The following areas should be considered to have priority: Areas that have the greatest impact Over the 2017 - 2021 Mining Operations Plan (MOP) term the main Overburden Emplacement Area (OEA) will continue to be rehabilitated, with focus on the southern faces and implementing the visual relief areas.
+Principle 2 - Undertake progressive rehabilitation Narrative - how has this been implemented in the last twelve months Companies should undertake rehabilitation progressively, with the objective of ensuring that rehabilitation is as close as possible to active mining.
+The 2020 Plan identified that the 2020 new rehabilitation area adjacent to the open cut pit.
+Principle 3 - Minimise time that disturbed areas are left without vegetation Narrative - how has this been implemented in the last twelve months Companies should actively seek to minimise the time that land is left without cover during mining.
+This should include: Taking steps to ensure that rehabilitation is commenced within 12 months of land becoming available for rehabilitation Utilising methods of temporary rehabilitation1, such as aerial seeding of over burden and other disturbed areas where permanent rehabilitation has not commenced.
+During the reporting period, 21 ha of new rehabilitation was completed consisting of 5.7 ha or improved pasture and 15.3 ha of High Density Woody Vegetation (HDWV) via direct seeding.
+Principle 4 - Prioritise areas of rehabilitation and temporary cover to reduce impacts Narrative - how has this been implemented in the last twelve months Companies should prioritise rehabilitation and temporary cover in those areas where leaving land exposed will have the most impact.
+The following areas should be considered to have priority: Areas that have the greatest impact on visual amenity, such as areas that face townships, residences, or the highway Areas that have the potential to generate dust leaving the site Areas that are important for biodiversity, such The main Overburden Emplacement Area will continue to be rehabilitated.
 This will assist in improving noise, air quality and visual impacts on the township of Muswellbrook and the Muswellbrook Racecourse.

-&lt;sup>1 Temporary rehabilitation describes reshaping, revegetation and other rehabilitation techniques that are used for purposes other than final rehabilitation.
+1 Temporary rehabilitation describes reshaping, revegetation and other rehabilitation techniques that are used for purposes other than final rehabilitation.
 This includes such initiatives as seeding overburden emplacement areas to reduce erosion, which are only temporary.